Greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 And will the coverage be buried with her, I wonder.

-You know if half the people in her life had cared anywhere near as much about her when she was alive, she would not be dead today.
+If half the people in her life had cared anywhere near as much about her when she was alive, she would not be dead today.

-What an absolute circ.
+What an absolute circle.

-Something about the new generation, the millennial generation, millennium generation, about how their their desire is to make every aspect of their lives public with MySpace and YouTube uh in their quest for fame.
+There's a I've got a piece somewhere here that talks about all of this that's going on, something about the new generation, the millennial generation, millennium generation, about how their desire is to make every aspect of their lives public with MySpace and YouTube in their quest for fame and how superficial and phony the existence is.

-Uh and that's saying something.
+And that's saying something.

-It was tough to find a generation more narcissistic and me oriented than the baby boomers, but this Millennium Bunch may take the cake.
+It was tough to find a generation more narcissistic and me-oriented than the baby boomers.

-Uh who is this?
+Anyway, to the phones, who is this?

-Cara in St. Paul, Minnesota.
+Kara in St. Paul, Minnesota.

 Hi, Kara.

-Welcome to the open line Friday edition of our big broadcast.
+Welcome to the Open Line Friday edition of our big broadcast.

-Hello, Mr. Limba.
+Hello, Mr. Lembaugh.

 How are you?